RaviTejaVattem/vscode-testing-extension/blog.md

 - We want to enable the json coverage reporting for us to be able to read the coverage details easily.
 - I am writing the coverage json to the extension folder(`/Users/<user>/.vscode/extensions/<extension-name>`) with a random name every time and overriding the same file for each testRun execution and deleting it when we exit vscode.
-- We need to read the generated `coverage-final.json` and pass it to coverageRunProfile's `loadDetailedCoverage` method so that it will be shown in vscode UI.
+- We need to read the generated `coverage-final.json` and pass it to the coverageRunProfile's `loadDetailedCoverage` method so that it will be shown in vscode UI.
 - As we are using the widely adopted `istanbul` to generate the coverage, vscode team already wrote a [context api](https://github.com/connor4312/istanbul-to-vscode) which translates the istanbul coverage to vscode understandable format.

 ```typescript